Welcome to Costa Rica.

 It’s easy, the guide can point out all there is to see about the animals and the unique ecosystem.

-Some good organizations are Viator or Willies Tours Costa Rica.
+Some good organizations are Viator.

 The TO DO list gets even better: